-The Skip Prosser Literacy Program, including the Skip Prosser READ Challenge, is a collaboration between Wake Forest Athletics and the Wake Forest Department of Education with support from the Winston-Salem based literary nonprofit Bookmarks.
+The Skip Prosser Literacy Program, including the Skip Prosser READ Challenge, is a collaboration between the Wake Forest Department of Education, Wake Forest Athletics, Wake Forest Student-Athlete Advisory Committee, and Wake Forest Office of Civic and Community Engagement, with support from Winston-Salem/Forsyth County Schools and the Winston-Salem based literary nonprofit Bookmarks.

 The Skip Prosser READ Challenge was started in memory of former Wake Forest men’s basketball coach Skip Prosser in 2009.
 The program promotes reading by 4th grade students in Forsyth County schools and encourages them to read independently through out-of-class reading, in-class self-selected reading, and/or in-class silent-sustained reading.
 More information about the READ Challenge can be found on the program website at www.godeacs.com/READ.